TUNE UP YOUR BRAIN

 Chiropractors assess spines for areas where some of the small muscles that attach to the individual vertebrae have become tight due to injury, hunching over cell phones and computers, or simply overuse.
 When these tight muscles cause the vertebrae—the small bones that make up the spine—to twist, certain parts of the bones can protrude and feel ‘misaligned’ or ‘stuck.’
 Chiropractors call it a vertebral ‘subluxation’ or ‘joint restriction.’

 “It is more than a bone is functioning or moving in a less than ideal way—in a manner that is not ‘normal’ for the body,” says Heidi Haavik.

 And chiropractors counter this abnormality by ‘adjusting’ it.
 “We don’t really put bones back in place when we adjust the spine,” she explains.
 The aim of the short, quick movements of chiropractic adjustments to the spine is to restore its natural range of movement.

 All chiropractors must attend a licensed chiropractic college or university, and undergo at least four years of training in anatomy, neurology, physiology, radiology, pathology, clinical diagnostics, and clinical nutrition, as well as physiotherapy and chiropractic techniques.

 In most states, chiropractors must pass a national exam to ensure competency as well as fulfill additional licensing requirements, including passing a state-level test.

 Apart from these legal requirements, chiropractors have a broad range of approaches, specialties, and techniques.
 Make sure to choose a chiropractor who:

 - Meets your particular needs.
 Some chiropractors take a biomechanical approach, or treat a narrow range of conditions and only see people when they have a problem, like pain, while others take a ‘wellness’ approach and treat people to prevent problems.
 Many chiropractors have special areas of focus: sports injuries, pregnancy, children, or even functional medicine, testing for metabolic deficiencies such as low vitamin D levels and prescribing supplements.

-- Has a good reputation.
+- It has a good reputation.
 It’s worth considering if other people have had good results.